tonyo/pyope/README.rst

 |PyPi version| |Travis build|

 This is an implementation of Boldyreva symmetric `order-preserving encryption`_ scheme (`Boldyreva's paper`_).

+Supported Python versions: 2.7 and 3.4+

-**Disclaimer 1** This is a work in progress, which should be reviewed and evaluated before using in production and/or sensitive applications.
-If you have any concerns about used cryptographic primitives or specific implementation details, feel free to open a Github issue and we'll discuss everything there.
+**Disclaimer 1** This is an experimental implementation, which should be thoroughly reviewed and evaluated before using in production and/or sensitive applications.

 **Disclaimer 2** The Boldyreva scheme is not a standardized algorithm, so there are no test vectors and fixed plaintext-ciphertext mapping for a given key.
-It means that, generally speaking, a plaintext encrypted by two different versions of the package with the same key might not be equal to each other.
+It means that, generally speaking, a plaintext encrypted with the same key by two different versions of the package might not be equal to each other.

 Quick examples
 --------------